-These statistics show vulnerable groups use of health services compared to that of the rest of the population within the same age group from 2015 and onwards.
-These statistics are used to find out whether selected vulnerable groups have a different consumption of health services than the rest of the population.
-These statistics are an annual compilation of vulnerable groups' use of health services, measured on the basis of selected health indicators, for comparison with that of the rest of the population.
+The statistics illustrates the utilization of the healthcare system by young people in the NEET group compared to other young people in the population from 2019 onwards.
+This set of statistics is an annual compilation of vulnerable groups' use of health services, measured on the basis of selected health indicators, for comparison with that of the rest of the population.
 The health indicators include contact with the primary sector (general practitioner, medical specialists, dentists, physiotherapists, chiropractors etc.) as well as the secondary sector (somatic and psychiatric hospitals).
+The statistics are divided into young people in the NEET group and other young people and are expected to be compiled for the first time in 2023.